 Types of Germany temporary residence permits

-This is for scientists and researchers who are invited by German research institutions to participate in research projects.
-In addition to the basic documents, a detailed research plan and a contract with the inviting organisation will be required.
+Residence Permit for Scientific Research | For scientists and researchers invited by German research institutions for projects.
+Requires a detailed research plan and the contract from the inviting organization. |

-Issued to foreigners planning to start their own business in Germany.
-This requires a business plan, proof of financial stability and the potential benefits of the business for the German economy.
+Residence Permit for Self-Employment | Issued to foreigners for self-employment in Germany.
+Requires a business plan, proof of financial stability, and justification of how the business will benefit the German economy. |

 Duration of a German temporary residence permit